 Also look for adjustable poles, which you can shorten for longer uphill climbs and lengthen for the downhill sections.
-Many adjustable poles collapse so they’re easy strap to your pack when you don’t want to use them, such as scrambling over larger rocks where you use hands and feet.
+Many adjustable poles collapse so they’re easy strap to your pack when you don’t want to use them.

 Ready to head for the hills

 As your trip gets closer, check in with yourself and your hiking partners, if applicable.
 Based on your progress, set realistic expectations for trip.
 Hopefully you’ll be feeling strong and confident about doing everything on your itinerary!